U.S. Navy Ship Destroys Iranian Drone Over Strait Of Hormuz

 "This is the latest of many provocative and hostile actions by Iran against vessels operating in international waters," Trump said.
 "The United States reserves the right to defend our personnel, our facilities and interests."

+The shootdown took place one day after Iran's military unveiled a brand new drone that it says is entirely Iranian-made.
+Called the Mohajer 6, the rear-propelled fixed-wing aircraft is "capable of detecting , intercepting and targeting the threats on missions inside or outside airspace," according to the official state news agency IRNA.

+The official news agency cited Brig.
+Gen. Shahram Hassannejad in reporting that the new drone can carry "precision-guided projectiles" and can operate in a wide range of weather conditions and locations.

-Trump also called on other countries to condemn "Iran's attempts to disrupt freedom of navigation and global commerce."
+In his remarks, Trump also called on other countries to condemn "Iran's attempts to disrupt freedom of navigation and global commerce."
 He added that other nations should also protect their ships in the strait, which lies between the Persian Gulf and the Gulf of Oman.

 The drone encounter came on the same day Iran announced that its Islamic Revolutionary Guard Corps Navy has seized a foreign-flagged oil tanker in the Strait of Hormuz.
 That interdiction took place on Sunday; Iran alleges that the ship was smuggling 1 million liters (264,000 gallons) of fuel.